Williom Wordsworth Short Poems

 Have sight of Proteus rising from the sea;

-Or hear old Triton blow his wreathed horn. - Let other bards of angels sing,
+Or hear old Triton blow his wreathed horn.

 Bright suns without a spot;